dsccommunity/ComputerManagementDsc/README.md

-# xComputerManagement
+# ComputerManagementDsc

-The **xComputerManagement** module contains the following resources:
+The **ComputerManagementDsc** module contains the following resources:

-- **xComputer**: allows you to configure a computer by changing its name and description and modifying its Active Directory domain or workgroup membership.
+- **Computer**: allows you to configure a computer by changing its name and description and modifying its Active Directory domain or workgroup membership.
-- **xOfflineDomainJoin**: allows you to join computers to an Active Directory domain using an [Offline Domain Join](https://technet.microsoft.com/en-us/library/offline-domain-join-djoin-step-by-step(v=ws.10).aspx) request file.
+- **OfflineDomainJoin**: allows you to join computers to an Active Directory domain using an [Offline Domain Join](https://technet.microsoft.com/en-us/library/offline-domain-join-djoin-step-by-step(v=ws.10).aspx) request file.
-- **xPowerPlan**: allows specifying a power plan to activate.
+- **PowerPlan**: allows specifying a power plan to activate.
-- **xScheduledTask**: is used to define basic run once or recurring scheduled tasks on the local computer.
+- **ScheduledTask**: is used to define basic run once or recurring scheduled tasks on the local computer.
 It can also be used to delete or disable built-in scheduled tasks.

-  _The **xScheduledTask** resource requires the `ScheduledTasks` PowerShell module which is only available on Windows Server 2012/Windows 8 and above.
+  _The **ScheduledTask** resource requires the `ScheduledTasks` PowerShell module which is only available on Windows Server 2012/Windows 8 and above.
 DSC configurations containing this resource may be compiled on Windows Server 2008 R2/Windows 7 but can not be applied._
-- **xVirtualMemory**: allows configuration of properties of the paging file on the local computer.
+- **VirtualMemory**: allows configuration of properties of the paging file on the local computer.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).